Last Updated on

 - Seal the tattoo with a sealer to help the tattoo last longer.

 Cosmetic inks usually last 2-5 days; it depends where the tattoo is on the body.
 They tend to last better on dryer skin types (as opposed to oilier skin types).
-The more care given, the better a temporary tattoo should last:
+Certainly the more care a temporary tattoo is given, the better it should last:

 - Don’t use any lotions, oils or soap on the tattoo as this will damage it and even remove it completely.